snehathampi/Sneha-Thampi/README.md

 # Hello!👋 I'm Sneha Thampi

 ### ABOUT ME:
 #### I’m currently a student pursuing Bachelors in Computer Application.
-I have keen interest in Data Analytics and related fields.
+I have a keen interest in Data Analytics and related fields.
 I love learning new technologies and applying my knowledge to solve real-world problems.

 ## 🌱 I’m currently learning:
 #### Programming in Python, C, and SQL